 Type: 35mm Rangefinder Film Camera with aperture priority auto exposure only.
 Released in 1975.
 It came out in both chrome or black body versions

 Lens: Yashinon 45 mm f2.8.
 The focus range is from 1 m to infinity.
 Marked in both feet and metres.
 4 elements in three groups.
 Filter size 55mm.

 Viewfinder: Viewfinder combined with a rangefinder.
 Bright frame with no parallax correction.
 Magnification 0.59x.
 Red and yellow exposure indicator arrows visible through the viewfinder.
 When lightly pressing the shutter button a red light indicates overexposure.
 Yellow light means that although exposure will be correct a slow shutter speed will be used meaning the camera must be held steady and it is best to use a tripod.

 EE Mechanism: Built-in exposure meter with CdS “Top-Eye” cell for automatic exposure control.
 Shutter speed priority system.

 Film Speeds: ASA 25 to 800 / Adjustment on a ring at front of the lens.

 Battery: 1 x 5.6v mercury battery (no longer available).
 (Eveready E164, Mallory PX32, or equivalent).
 Without a battery, the shutter free runs at 1/500 second so the camera cannot be used.
 You can also use 4 x 1.5v alkaline or silver oxide button cells stacked together and taped.
 Or a 6v L28.

 There is no manual control of the shutter speed.

 Shutter: Leaf Shutter.
 Speeds range from 2 seconds to 1/500 of a second.
-Automatically sets aperture, self-cocking combined film/shutter wind, and x synchronization.
+Automatically sets shutter speed, self-cocking combined film/shutter wind, and x synchronization.
 There is no B setting for long time exposures.
 However, the Copal shutter is stepless and so does not stick to the standard speeds of 1/500, 1/250 of a second and so on.
 Instead, it picks any speed to best suit the available light and aperture combination.
 Although the manual states the camera’s auto exposure can go down to 2 seconds in poor light, in reality, it can easily run for much longer.
 Mine goes for about 20 seconds.

 Self Timer: Yes.
 Runs for 7 seconds.

 Flash Contact: an Accessory shoe with direct contact plus conventional flash socket.

 Flash.
 Shutter speed automatically sets to 1/30 second when the Auto Lever is adjusted to “flash”.